cbrun/cbrun.github.io/_posts/2016-01-25-news-on-the-aql-front.md

 You have to **explicitely** decide which of the methods of the `DescriptiveStatistics` class will be exposed, by default AQL will not expose any.

-Once you did that you can start querying your model, here let's see what is the standard deviation of my family first names :
+Once you did that you can start querying your model, here let's see what is the standard deviation of the length of a family first names:

 <figure>
     <a href="{{ site.url }}/images/blog/aql-stats-service.png"><img src="{{ site.url }}/images/blog/aql-stats-service.png"></a>